alexmlh/news/README.md

 News App
 ========

-This is a React-based News App that allows users to browse and read the latest news articles.
+This is a  News App that allows users to browse and read the latest news articles.

 Features
 --------